LeiShi3374/BiVentricle_IFEA_Passive/README.md

 In the current example, 6 HO material parameters a, b, a_f, b_f, a_s, b_s are set for free to optimize.

+### Mesh data

+The mesh data including the fiber orientations are included in the folder "05_mesh_ref".
+The fiber orientations are generated using a rule-based method following the method in the paper Bayer, Jason D., et al. "A novel rule-based algorithm for assigning myocardial fiber orientation to computational heart models."
+Annals of biomedical engineering 40.10 (2012): 2243-2254.

 ### Experimental data

 The folder "morph" contains the registered image data obtained using the morphing algorithm, serving as the real data to be captured using the model.
 In the current